mycowsworld/Battleship_iOS/README.md

 8. In the storyboard, select the Table View Controller
 9. Select the <i>Identity</i> inspector in the right panel
 10. In the <i>Custom class</i> section, set <i>Class</i> to <b>LevelSelectViewController</b>
-    1. This was the class created above; the option should be available in the drop-down menu
+    1. This was the class created above.
+The option should be available in the drop-down menu
     2. This tells this View Controller to use LevelSelectViewController
+11. Load the levels.txt file by adding the following code in LevelSelectViewController.m
-11. In LevelSelectViewController.m, I added some functionality in the viewDidLoad function, which is invoked once the view controller has finished loading the view
+    1. viewDidLoad is invoked once the view controller has finished loading the view)

     ```objective-c
     -(void)viewDidLoad {
             [super viewDidLoad];

             NSString* file = [[NSBundle mainBundle] pathForResource:@"levels" ofType:@"txt"];
             NSString* fileContents = [NSString stringWithContentsOfFile:file encoding:NSUTF8StringEncoding error:nil];
             NSArray* allLines = [fileContents componentsSeparatedByCharactersInSet:[NSCharacterSet newlineCharacterSet]];

             for (int i = 0; i < [allLines count]; i++) {
                 // process text file...
             }
     }
     ```

-13. When we created this ViewController, we selected that this class was a subclass of UITableViewController, so we'll need to implement those associated functions.
-    1. In MainStoryboard.storyboard, select the Prototype Cell in the Level Select View Controller object.
-In the Identity inspector, set Restoration ID to some name (I picked LevelCell)
+12. In MainStoryboard.storyboard, select the Prototype Cell (the lone entry in the table) in the LevelSelectViewController object.
+In the Identity inspector, set <i>Restoration ID</i> to some name (I picked <b>LevelCell</b>)
+13. In LevelSelectViewController.m, implement the associated UITableViewController functions.
+    1. Since this class subclassed UITableViewController, the associated functions were already added to the .m file

+    ```objective-c
     - (NSInteger)numberOfSectionsInTableView:(UITableView *)tableView {
         // Return the number of sections
-            // only one section/group in table
+        // we only have one section/group in table
         return 1;
     }
     - (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section {
-            // Return the number of rows in the section. return self.levels.count; // I stored all of the levels in an array }
+        // Return the number of rows in the section.
+        return self.levels.count; // I stored all of the levels in an array
+    }
     - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath {
+        // this function will be called for each row in the table

         // populate table
         Level* level = [self.levels objectAtIndex:indexPath.row];
-            static NSString* CellIdentifier = @"LevelCell"; // defined in StoryBoard (CustomCollectionView) UITableViewCell* cell = [tableView dequeueReusableCellWithIdentifier:CellIdentifier forIndexPath:indexPath];
+        static NSString* CellIdentifier = @"LevelCell"; // defined in StoryBoard (CustomCollectionView)
+        UITableViewCell* cell = [tableView dequeueReusableCellWithIdentifier:CellIdentifier forIndexPath:indexPath];

-            // set cell parameters
+        // set cell label
-            cell.textLabel.text = [NSString stringWithFormat:@"Board %@ (%dx%d)",level.board_id, level.board_size,level.board_size];
+        cell.textLabel.text = [NSString stringWithFormat:@"Board%@ (%dx%d)",level.board_id,level.board_size,level.board_size];

         return cell;
     }
+    ```

 ### Game Screen
 To create the game board...
-I added a Collection View object to a new view controller.
+1. Drag a Collection View object to a new view controller.
-Click the prototype cell in the Collection View (the first tile), and added a Identifier in the Attributes inspector (similar to the Level Select screen).
-In this case, I named it GameTileCell
+2. Click the prototype cell in the Collection View (the first tile), and set an Identifier in the Attributes inspector (similar to the Level Select screen).
+In this case, I named it <b>GameTileCell</b>
+3.
 custom collection view
 change behavior for when user interacts with this collection view (more specifically, when a user touches and drags over the game board, I wanted to send specific notifications to the BattleshipViewController)
 File -> New -> File -> iOS/Cocoa Touch -> Objective-C Class